New York Biltmore Hotel: Development

-Baumann ordered $1 million of furniture from W. & J. Sloane, and $800,000 of silverware from the Gorham Manufacturing Company, in mid-1912.
+Baumann ordered $1 million worth of furniture from W. & J. Sloane, and $800,000 of silverware from the Gorham Manufacturing Company, in mid-1912.
 The New-York Tribune described the latter contract as "one of the largest ever placed for hotel silverware".
 That July, the New York Central awarded the Fuller Construction Company a $5.5 million general contract for the hotel's construction; at the time, it was expected that the hotel would be completed by the beginning of October 1913.
 In addition, the American Bridge Company was hired to manufacture 14000 ST of structural steel for the hotel.
 By the end of that year, workers were completing excavations on the hotel's site.
 The Biltmore's construction started in March 1913, and the hotel's structural steel was topped out on August 15, 1913.
 The construction of the hotel coincided with the completion of Grand Central Terminal's final phase.

 The Biltmore was scheduled to open with a party on New Year's Eve 1913, and every table in the hotel's main dining room was reserved in advance of the opening.
 In the two weeks before the hotel opened, the project employed 1,300 construction workers, who worked 24 hours a day to complete the hotel on schedule.
 The total cost of construction, including furnishings, was estimated at $10 million.
-The hotel itself comprised $5.5 million of this cost, the furnishings $1.5 million, and the land $3 million.
+The hotel itself accounted for $5.5 million of this cost, the furnishings $1.5 million, and the land $3 million.
 At the hotel's opening, its rooms had already been leased for a combined $20 million.
 In describing the Biltmore's location above a portion of Grand Central Terminal, the Real Estate Record and Guide wrote: "The new Biltmore Hotel will, so far as we can recollect, be the first station hotel of any importance erected in this country."
 The Biltmore's operators rented the air rights above Grand Central Terminal's tracks, paying the New York Central $100,000 annually.